 |BTEC Level 3 Extended Diploma (formerly BTEC National Diploma)||

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.

-34 points overall or 15 points at HL including a modern European language other than English 4 at HL or 5 at SL
+34 points overall or 15 points at HL including 4 at HL or 5 at SL in a second langauge

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.

 If you need to increase your level of qualification ready for undergraduate study, we offer a number of International Foundation Programmes.

 Meet our staff in your country

 For more advice about applying to Kent, you can meet our staff at a range of international events.

 Please see our English language entry requirements web page.

 Please note that if you are required to meet an English language condition, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.